MaggieLam2003/TWD-Trackaholic/README.md

 ### Debugging

 If your deployment launch name gets too long.
 Try going into your (fly.io)[https://fly.io] dashboard and go to `Apps` then delete any current apps you may currently have.
 Then go back to the console and run `flyctl launch` when asked "Do you want to tweak these settings before proceeding?" type "y" and then change the name to your desired name.

+## Plan

+Home page
+- Gallery of all albums
+- albums show up as clickable cards

+Album page
+- top of albums page shows the album picture and name
+- below is all the tracks that belong to that album
+- button that allows users to add that song to their liked songs

+Profile Page
+- user
+- all liked songs
+- can delete song
+- add song
+- edit playlist name